Stanford University: Athletics

-As of 2016 Stanford had 16 male varsity sports and 20 female varsity sports, 19 club sports and about 27 intramural sports In 1930, following a unanimous vote by the executive committee for the Associated Students, the athletic department adopted the mascot "Indian."
+In 1930, following a unanimous vote by the executive committee for the Associated Students, the athletic department adopted a new mascot (Indian).
 The Indian symbol and name were dropped by President Richard Lyman in 1972, after objections from Native American students and a vote by the student senate.
-The sports teams are now officially referred to as the "Stanford Cardinal," referring to the deep red color, not the cardinal bird.
-Stanford is a member of the Pac-12 Conference in most sports, the Mountain Pacific Sports Federation in several other sports, and the America East Conference in field hockey with the participation in the inter-collegiate NCAA's Division I FBS.
+Stanford is a member of the Atlantic Coast Conference in most sports, the Mountain Pacific Sports Federation in several other sports, and the America East Conference in field hockey with the participation in the inter-collegiate NCAA's Division I FBS.
+The two official colors of the university are Stanford Cardinal Red and Palo Alto Green.